vittominacori/erc1363-payable-token/docs/index.md

 function onTransferReceived(address operator, address from, uint256 value, bytes data) external returns (bytes4)
 ```

-_Whenever ERC-1363 tokens are transferred to this contract via `transferAndCall` or `transferFromAndCall` by `operator` from `from`, this function is called.
+_Whenever ERC-1363 tokens are transferred to this contract via `IERC1363::transferAndCall` or `IERC1363::transferFromAndCall` by `operator` from `from`, this function is called.

 NOTE: To accept the transfer, this must return
 `bytes4(keccak256("onTransferReceived(address,address,uint256,bytes)"))`